nodeinfra/monad-dapp-list/README.md

 ## 📋 Overview

-This project manages metadata for registering various decentralized applications (DApps) and NFT collections operating on the Monad blockchain network to NadRadar.
+This project manages metadata for registering various decentralized applications (DApps) and NFT collections operating on the Monad blockchain network to nadradar.

 ## 🏗️ Data Structure